Create Role Description

 Be ethical and professional, and uphold and promote the public sector values

-• Represent the organisation in an honest, ethical and professional way and encourage others to do so
+• Represent your organisation in an honest, ethical and professional way and encourage others to do so

 • Act professionally and support a culture of integrity